Joe Haynes (baseball): Pitching career

 The White Sox traded Haynes after the 1948 season, sending him to the Cleveland Indians for catcher Joe Tipton on November 24.
 But, just three weeks later, on December 14, 1948, he returned to the Senators when the Indians dealt Haynes, pitcher Ed Klieman, and first baseman Eddie Robinson to Washington for first-sacker Mickey Vernon and future Hall-of-Fame hurler Early Wynn.
-He was ineffective, howoever, during his second stint with the Senators, going only 10–21 with a 5.42 ERA in 112 games over four seasons.
+During his second stint with the Senators Haynes went 10–21 with a 5.42 ERA in 112 games over four seasons.
 His MLB career ended at age 35 on October 7, 1952, when he was released.

 In 379 big-league games pitched, including 147 games started, Haynes compiled a 76–82 win-loss record, 53 complete games, five shutouts, 159 games finished and 21 saves in 1,581 innings pitched.
 He allowed 1,672 hits, 823 runs, 704 earned runs, 95 home runs and 620 walks, with 475 strikeouts, 26 hit batsmen, 35 wild pitches, 6,890 batters faced, four balks and a 4.01 ERA.

-Haynes was an above average hitting pitcher, posting a career .213 batting average (111-for-521) with 48 runs, 1 home run and 39 RBI.
-Defensively, he was better than average, recording a .966 fielding percentage which was 9 points higher than the league average at his position.
+Haynes had a career .213 batting average (111-for-521) with 48 runs, 1 home run and 39 RBI.
+Defensively he recorded a .966 fielding percentage.

 Coach and executive

 As a member of the Griffith family whose wife inherited 26 percent of the franchise's stock in 1955, Haynes remained in the Washington organization after his playing career ended.

-He served as the Senators' pitching coach from 1953–55, coached in their farm system, then moved into the front office as executive vice president, working with his brother-in-law, club president Calvin Griffith, in Washington and after the team moved to Minneapolis-St. Paul as the Minnesota Twins in 1961.
+He served as the Senators' pitching coach from 1953 to 1955, coached in their farm system, then moved into the front office as executive vice president, working with his brother-in-law, club president Calvin Griffith, in Washington and after the team moved to Minneapolis-St. Paul as the Minnesota Twins in 1961.
 Haynes died in Hopkins, Minnesota, of a heart attack suffered while shoveling snow at the age of 49.